nselem/orthocore/README.md

 ### 2 Run ORTHOCORE
 #### 2.1 Set your database
-Create an empty directory that contains your [[Input Files]]: RAST-genome data base, Rast_Ids file
+Create an empty directory that contains your:
+RAST-genome data base, Rast_Ids file
 `$ mkdir mydir`
 place your files inside mydir: